 - Can foreigners buy homes in the US ? – Estate Tax: Estate Tax is a tax on the net value of a deceased person’s estate, deducted before it goes to their heirs.
 Where it differs for foreigners is that only foreign-owned asset valued at less than $60,000 are exempt, as opposed to American citizens’ exemption for assets worth less than 5 million.
 Americans whose assets exceed 5 million dollars often hold their titles as trusts to qualify for exemption, but as a foreigner, receiving exemption for a property valued above $60,000 requires holding your title as a business entity or with right of survivorship.
 See our article, Estate Tax, to read more about this law and how to protect your assets.

 CAN FOREIGNERS BUY HOMES IN THE US?
-The Authentic Real Estate Team are Central Florida’s premier foreign buyer’s agents.
+The Orlando Homes For Sale are Central Florida’s premier foreign buyer’s agents.
 If you’re a foreigner with dreams of investing in Orlando’s thriving real estate market, we’re here to answer all your questions, and help you make your dreams come true.

 Find your dream home in Orlando

 Sorry we are experiencing system issues.
 Please try again.